IasonNautica/betterPackOpener/README.md

 **Banlist Append**:
 Appends a .ydk file to a banlist one.
 This is useful for adding some newly pulled cards to your main banlist file.
 If doing so, don't forget to check the Whitelist box.

+## Feature Requests and Bug Reports
+Feel free to do either in the [issues tab](https://github.com/IasonNautica/betterPackOpener/issues).
+Remember to tag the post correctly as either [Feature Request] or [Bug].
+If reporting a bug, a screenshot of the error code and/or a way to replicate it greatly help.